 - Build formal relationships with the school district’s central office to leverage your health department’s ability to support outreach and communication efforts

-- Connect with Refugee Service Providers and State Refugee Health Coordinators as they often provide supplemental assistance to RIM students through technology access, tutoring, summer programs, and translated materials
+- Connect with Refugee Service Providers and State Refugee Health Coordinators, as they often provide supplemental assistance to students from RIM communities through technology access, tutoring, summer programs, and translated materials

 Partnering with Schools in Virginia